1 Samuel 16 — The king nobody invited to his own anointing

 No audition.
 No interview.
 No leadership assessment.
 God just said: him.
 And obeyed:

 The word "rushed" is intentional.
 This wasn't a gentle settling — it was a powerful, unmistakable arrival.
-The came on and stayed.
+The came on David and stayed.
 And notice: the brothers were watching.
 The same brothers who didn't think to call him inside now watched him get as the future king.
 Nobody in that room would ever look at that boy the same way again.

-servants said, "A harmful spirit from God is tormenting you.
+Saul's servants said, "A harmful spirit from God is tormenting you.
 Let us find someone who plays the lyre well — when the spirit comes on you, the music will help."

 This is heavy.
 One king rising, another falling apart — and the contrast is deliberate. didn't just lose the crown.
 He lost the presence of God.
 And in its place came darkness, anxiety, torment.
 His own servants could see it.
 The man who once stood taller than everyone in the room was now coming apart at the seams, and the only remedy they could think of was music.

 There's something painfully honest here about what it looks like when someone walks away from God's purposes.
 The title might stay.
 The position might stay.
-But the peace leaves.
+But the leaves.

 agreed to the plan and told his servants to find someone: